North Korea's stable exchange rates confound economists

 "But the right question, then, is at what cost," he said in an email to the AP.

 Brown, now an independent consultant, believes the North is doing what China has been doing for the past 40 years — selling off its assets.
 Because the state owns all capital, he said, in the short term it can fund itself and protect the exchange rate by selling or privatizing a good part of its property.
-It could also be raising money by allowing officials to charge for ordinary activities or skimping on salaries while and looking the other way as they accept bribes to make up the difference.
+It could also be raising money by allowing officials to charge for ordinary activities or skimping on salaries while looking the other way as they accept bribes to make up the difference.
 The problem, of course, is none of that is sustainable.

 "Stable money is essential to building a new market economy, enhancing private sector-led productivity and growth and allowing citizens to save and invest their own money," Brown said.
 "I suspect Kim knows good, or at least not bad, relations with (President Donald) Trump and America are essential for confidence in the won and is behaving accordingly.
 So, for now, no ICBM or nuclear weapon tests, and lots of happy talk."